gavrilaf/SwiftSort/README.md

 Standard Swift Array.sortInPlace (best=0.387966632843018, worse=1.11401081085205, mean=0.455890297889709)
 ```

 So, results are predictible.
-Quicksort is a fastest algorithm.
-As should be )
+Quicksort is fastest algorithm.
-'Random quicksort' should be faster on reverse sorted array, but on random array shows the very close result.
+'Random quicksort' should be faster on reverse sorted arrays, but on random arrays it shows the very close result.
-A bit difference caused by random number generator.
+A bit difference is caused by random number generator.

 And the main point.

 Swift is `REALLY` fast.
 Swift standard library sortInPlace uses UnsafePointer and probably uses low level sorting.

-But very direct pure Swift implementation works with almost the same speed.
+But direct pure Swift implementation works with almost the same speed.
 It's great!

 All tests were running on
 - MacBook Pro 2.7 GHz Intel Core i5 16 GB 1867 MHz DDR3